Be Smart, Go Local.

 Best Carbon Dioxide (CO2) Sensors

-Best Air Quality Monitor for Home Assistant: INKBIRD IAM-T1
+Best Air Quality Sensors for Home Assistant: INKBIRD IAM-T1

 The INKBIRD IAM-T1 is a battery-powered air quality sensor that monitors your indoor Carbon Dioxide CO2 [SenseAir Sunrise HVAC] levels as well as temperature, humidity and air pressure.
 It’s equipped with a simple e-ink display, which allows you to glance the current CO2 levels from a distance without distortions.